tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 * You will learn how to analyze time-series data to create predictive models for stock prices.

-* Throughout the course, you will learn the basics behind the most common machine learning techniques, such as linear regression, logistic regression, KNN, and k-means clustering, to apply these algorithms to classic challenges in the financial services sector.
+* Throughout the course, you will learn the basics behind the most common machine learning techniques, such as linear regression, logistic regression, KNN, and k-means clustering.
+You will apply these algorithms to classic challenges in the financial services sector.

 * You will also learn how to apply natural language processing to analyze sentiment scores for cryptocurrency news.